 The hotheaded Dane subsequently turned out for Celtic and retired after a brief spell back at Everton on loan in 2008.
 He is currently living the high life in Las Vegas but denied rumours that he’d made £100million in investments.

 You’d think that being Madrid’s all-time appearance-maker and goalscorer (at least until Cristiano Ronaldo arrived) would have been satisfaction enough for Raul, but he still had enough in the tank to become a Schalke hero before a stint at Al Sadd, eventually seeing out his final year with a decidedly retro season with New York Cosmos.

 Currently in charge of Madrid’s Castilla, his name is never far away when the top job becomes available.

 The jewel of Real Madrid’s midfield and one of the original Galacticos, Garcia played just 26 times in all competitions for Los Blancos before spending the next two campaigns out on loan, ending both seasons with the ignominy of relegation.

 Garcia then spent five years at Greek outfit PAOK, followed by another five years working up the ranks as a coach in their youth teams before earning the top job in October 2020.
-Despite ending the season beating Olympiakos in the cup final and finishing second in the league, he left the role after being offered a demotion to reserve-team boss.
-No, us neither.
+Despite ending the season beating Olympiakos in the cup final and finishing second in the league, he was demoted to manage the reserves.
+Ouch.

 Little-known English midfielder Beckham, meanwhile, is currently discovering the folly of appointing Phil Neville as manager at Inter Miami.